ConstantineRudenko/TTS-reupload-assistant/README.md

     --timeout=T  [default: 3000]
         How long to wait in milliseconds for the server response before giving up on a URL.
+    --simultaneous=N [default: 5]
+        How many files should be downloaded simultaneously.

 Output:
     Will be placed next to the original file with ".edited" added to the name.